Daniel Laidlaw: Post war

 After the war, Laidlaw returned to live in north Northumberland.
-In spite of his fame, he struggled to find regular work, and had long periods of unemployment.
+Despite his fame, he struggled to find regular work, and had long periods of unemployment.
 Just before the Second World War he became a sub-postmaster, and during the war served as a head ARP warden.
-He died at Shoresdean, near Berwick-upon-Tweed, on 2 June 1950, and was buried in St Cuthbert's churchyard, Norham, Northumberland.

-Public reception
+Recognition

-Dubbed the 'Piper of Loos' in the Scottish press, Laidlaw received more publicity than most contemporary VC recipients, both during and after the war.
+Dubbed the "Piper of Loos" in the Scottish press, Laidlaw received more publicity than most contemporary VC recipients, both during and after the war.
 He played the pipes at various wartime concerts, while his portrait appeared in paintings, book illustrations and advertisements.

 Post-war, he piped at a number of formal events, including the interment of the Unknown Warrior in 1920; at the head of several marches to the Cenotaph, notably in 1932 when he marched beside pipe-sergeant George Findlater VC; and at the London victory parade of June 1945.
 He appeared as himself in two films about the First World War, The Guns of Loos (1929) and Forgotten Men (1933).
 Among other public appearances, he piped for the Scottish Country Dancing Club in London, and accompanied a troupe of highland dancers on a tour of Norway in 1934.

-Further information
+His grandson, Victor, donated his Victoria Cross and other medals to National Museum of Scotland on Chambers Street, Edinburgh, where they are on display.

+Personal life

-In April 1906 he married Georgina Mary Harvie at the Baptist Church, Alnwick, Northumberland.
+In April 1906 Laidlaw married Georgina Mary Harvie at the Baptist Church, Alnwick, Northumberland.
 They had three sons and three daughters.

-His grandson, Victor, donated his Victoria Cross and other medals to National Museum of Scotland in Edinburgh Castle, where they are on display.
+He died at Shoresdean, near Berwick-upon-Tweed, on 2 June 1950, and was buried in St Cuthbert's churchyard, Norham, Northumberland.